Cardiff car crash: Tributes paid to three killed in crash

 - Published

-Tributes have been paid to three people who were killed in a crash that left two others injured days after they went missing.
+Tributes have been paid to three people who were found dead in a car crash days after they went missing.

 Eve Smith, 21, Darcy Ross, 21 and Rafel Jeanne, 24, died in the accident.